briochemc/Inpaintings.jl/docs/src/index.md

 [Inpaintings.jl](https://github.com/briochemc/Inpaintings.jl) provides a Julia version of MATLAB's `inpaint_nans` function (originally written by John d'Errico, available on the MathWorks [File Exchange website](https://www.mathworks.com/matlabcentral/fileexchange/4551-inpaint_nans) and ported here with his authorization by personal communication).

-Because Julia supports `missing` values, [Inpaintings.jl](https://github.com/briochemc/Inpaintings.jl) provides a more functional `inpaint` function, which takes a vector or a matrix `A` as input and fills its `missing` or `NaN` values by solving a simple (1D or 2D) PDE.
+Because Julia supports `missing` values, [Inpaintings.jl](https://github.com/briochemc/Inpaintings.jl) provides a more functional `inpaint` function, which takes an array `A` as input and fills its `missing` or `NaN` values by solving a simple PDE.
+[Inpaintings.jl](https://github.com/briochemc/Inpaintings.jl)'s `inpaint` should work for vectors, matrices, and *n*-dimensional arrays.

 ## Usage